A feast of festive films on Sky Cinema!

 Christmas comedy, romance and drama whenever you want it with this ace collection of starry Christmas movies, all available on demand from Sky Cinema this December

 Christmas is a time for giving, they say.
-And whoever they are, they’re absolutely right – it’s a time for giving yourself the treat of Christmas movie after Christmas movie.
-There’s nothing that makes us feel more festive than settling down with a mulled pie and some mince wine and getting properly stuck into 90-130 minutes of seasonal filmic action.
-Because we know that no matter what happens in the course of that running time, by the end, everyone will have discovered – yes! – the true meaning of Christmas.
-And that is just what we want.
+And whoever they are, they’re right – it’s a time for giving yourself the treat of Christmas movie after Christmas movie.
+There’s nothing that makes us feel more festive than settling down with a mulled pie and some mince wine and getting properly stuck into seasonal filmic action.
+Because we know that no matter what happens during the movie, by the end, everyone will have discovered – yes! – the true meaning of Christmas.

-So whether you prefer all-time Christmas classics like Elf and White Christmas or alternative takes like 8-Bit Christmas and Bad Santa 2, or even if you’re looking for some new seasonal movies to love this year like This Is Christmas, Sky Cinema has you covered.
+So, if you’re looking for where you can watch Christmas movies, Sky Cinema has you covered.
+Whether you prefer all-time Christmas classics like Elf and Love Actually or alternative takes like 8-Bit Christmas and Bad Santa, or even if you’re looking for some new seasonal movies to love this year like Genie, it’s all here.

 Don’t forget, you can also watch hundreds of Sky Cinema titles on up to five devices with the awesome Virgin TV Go app at no extra cost to Sky Cinema subscribers.
 It’s the perfect way to take a bit of movie magic with you.
 Find out more about the Virgin TV Go app here.